 Ultrasonic Testing (UT)

-Ultrasonic testing sends high frequency sound throught the part being examined in a simliar manner to naval SONAR.
+Ultrasonic testing sends high frequency sound through the part being examined in a similar manner to naval SONAR.
 Should the sound strike a material with a different acoustic impedance some of the sound will reflect back to the sending unit and appear on a visual display.
 The time it takes to send the sound back can be used to determine if there are any faults.

-There are several variants of ultrasonic testing, including straight beam, angle beam, immersion testing, through transmission, phased array and time of flight diffraction.
+There are several variants of ultrasonic testing, including straight beam, angle beam, guided wave testing, phased array ultrasonic testing (PAUT), immersion testing, through transmission, phased array, advanced ultrasonic backscatter technique (AUBT), and time of flight diffraction:

 Vibration Analysis (VA)